isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-04-12-1st-year-as-se.md

 #### 5. Learn.
 Learn.
 Learn.

 For us, software guys learning never ends.
 New technologies, new features come up every day.
 So we should keep our eyes open.
-In this year I learnt lots of things - SOA,SpringBoot,Databasing,OAuth2.0,Reporting,CICD etc etc and still learning.
+In this year I learnt lots of things - SOA,SpringBoot, Databasing, OAuth2.0,Reporting,CICD etc etc and still learning.

-There are lots of free courses out there on the internet - udemy, coursera,pluralsight, take the advantage of those freeware.
+There are lots of free courses out there on the internet - udemy, coursera, pluralsight, take the advantage of those freeware.
 And I could push me to the next step by starting my Masters in CS.
 I am happy about that.

 #### 6. Raise your voice.